Pinardville, New Hampshire

-Pinardville is a census-designated place (CDP) in the town of Goffstown, Hillsborough County, New Hampshire, United States.
+Pinardville is a census-designated place (CDP) in the town of Goffstown, New Hampshire, United States.
 It is a suburban neighborhood adjacent to the city of Manchester.
 The population was 5,034 at the 2020 census.
 Pinardville has existed since 1906.

 History

-In 1906, Edmond Pinard (1857-1933), a grocer by trade, developed real-estate holdings on the Manchester/Goffstown town line.
+In 1906, Edmond Pinard (1857–1933), a grocer by trade, developed real-estate holdings on the Manchester/Goffstown town line.
 Pinard was a French Canadian born in Sainte Monique parish, Nicolet, Quebec, who arrived in New Hampshire in the 1870s and brought many French Canadians to the area.
 The area was known at the time as "Pinards Ville".
 It has grown substantially since then, but many of the original families still live in the area.

 Geography

 Pinardville is located in the southeastern part of Goffstown at (42.996283, -71.508452).
 It is bordered to the east by the Manchester city line and to the north by the Piscataquog River.
 The campus of St. Anselm College is just outside the CDP, south of Saint Anselm Drive.
 The CDP extends west to the New Hampshire Route 114 bypass and then out South Mast Road as far as Henry Bridge Road.

 Route 114 leads west out Mast Road 4 mi to Goffstown village and southeast 3.5 mi to New Hampshire Route 101 in Bedford.
 New Hampshire Route 114A follows Mast Road through the center of Pinardville and leads southeast 2 mi to South Main Street in the West Side of Manchester.

 According to the United States Census Bureau, the Pinardville CDP has a total area of 4.7 km2, of which 4.3 km2 are land and 0.4 km2, or 8.39%, are water.